dhis2/training-docs/content/design_for_data_use/lg_OUGs.md

-# Learner's Guide to Organisation Unit Groups and Group Sets
+x   # Learner's Guide to Organisation Unit Groups and Group Sets

 ## What is this guide?